mattmilici/Horiseon-refactor/README.md

 2) CSS Clean Up

    - I removed alot of the repetition in the CSS file.
 There were a lot of declarations that had the same proporties and values.
 I was able to group these together using a comma.
 This resulted in less code.
 Woo!
-   - I grouped the CSS Selectors together based off their layout.
-For example, Everything that impacts the Main Body is grouped together under the header "----- Main Body ---------". this helps understand what elements are going to be impacted when propterty values change.
+   - I grouped the CSS Selectors together based off of their layout.
+For example, everything that impacts the Main Body is grouped together under the header "----- Main Body ---------".
+This helps understand what elements are going to be impacted when propterty values change.
    -